 This event is tied to a strong local musical heritage in Randall that arises from the genuine love of traditional American music.
 Ragtime in Randall is a chance to see a small Iowa community flourishing through art and culture.
 It is free and open to the public.

 Brian Keenan is a composer and performer of Ragtime and related music of the past and present.

 Born in St. Paul, he began taking piano lessons at age ten and started playing and composing classic ragtime shortly thereafter.
 Brian was introduced to the world of New Ragtime when he met Frank French, David Thomas Roberts, and Jack Rummel in 1991.
-In 1994 he graduated with honors from the University of Colorado-Boulder, where he studied composition, piano and harpsichord, and was a member of the school’s Early Music and Electronic Music ensembles.
+In 1994 he graduated with honors from the University of Colorado-Boulder, where he studied composition, piano, and harpsichord, and was a member of the school’s Early Music and Electronic Music ensembles.

 Rod has been performing music since 1974 when he started performing on piano professionally at Shakey’s Pizza Parlor in Ames.
-Since then, in addition to local performances, he has performed on the ragtime and Dixieland jazz circuit including two cruises.
+Since then, in addition to local performances, he has performed on the ragtime and Dixieland jazz circuits, including two cruises.
 He has performed 3 concerts with the Alabama Symphony and 1 concert with the Arkansas Symphony.